Alex Preston (author): Personal life

 Preston plays cricket for the Authors Cricket Club and contributed a chapter to the team's book The Authors XI: A Season of English Cricket from Hackney to Hambledon.
 He became notable as player-umpire for asking of fellow novelist Richard Beard, "Do you think you were out?" in response to a bellowed LBW appeal.
-For this he received the "Decision of the Season" award at their annual dinner.
+For this, Preston received the "Decision of the Season" award at their annual dinner.